 When to use Intermediate Signal Events

-Signal Events can be useful in many scenarios, one example is when you want to synchronise activities in complex processes.
-Another one is for interruption, for example if you want to stopping one or several participant to perform tasks due to that something have happened in the process that requires the process flow to change significantly.
+Signal Events can be useful in many scenarios, one example is when you want to synchronize activities in complex processes.
+Another one is for interruption, for example if you want to stop one or several participant to perform tasks due to something happening in the process that requires the process flow to change significantly.
 In the below example, if Task A is completed before Task C then Task C will be cancelled and the lower process flow will thus never reach Task D.